-Starting with a reminder that the evidence is clear – physical activity and an awareness of physical wellbeing are vital for later life and can lead to extended health benefits, Erin shared her knowledge regarding fall prevention, exercise, nutrition and how to prevent memory loss.
+Starting with a reminder that the evidence is clear – physical activity and an awareness of physical wellbeing are vital for later life and can lead to extended health benefits, we shared information and advice on fall prevention, exercise, nutrition and how to prevent memory loss.
 Please see below for:

 How much exercise (low impact) is too much for seniors each day?

 How much is too much will differ from individual to individual.
 The key message is start slowly to ensure that you can manage.
 You may have to build up incrementally in time and intensity as your fitness levels increase.
 If you can manage more than what is recommended without any ill effects, it is only going to be of greater benefit for you.
 Remember you want to make it sustainable, manageable and enjoyable.
 Anything you do is going to be better than nothing!